Arts Centre

 Background

 Schloss Mentin and its estate have a history dating back to 1338.
 The current neo-Baroque manor, built in 1912, replaced an earlier Ritterhaus.
-Over the centuries, the estate has served as a noble residence, a centre for craftsmanship, a maternity home, a GDR-era children’s home, and briefly, a hotel.
-Later, it was renovated with the ambition of becoming a five-star resort, but the project was never completed, leaving the estate unused for a decade—until our arrival in the property in 2022.
+Over the centuries, it served as a noble estate, craftsmanship centre, GDR-era children's home, and briefly, as an hotel.
+Later, it was renovated with ambitions of becoming a five-star resort, but the project was never completed, leaving the estate unused for a decade—until our arrival in 2022.